DSchau/blog/src/pages/07-12-2017-getting-started-with-gatsby/index.md

 Gatsby is an incredibly cool static site generator with React as its underlying rendering engine.
 It uses server-side rendering to scaffold out static HTML pages (with [react-dom-server][react-dom-server]), that can then be enhanced with dynamic client-side JavaScript via React.

 Gatsby [recently released][gatsby-release] a v1.0.0 with a bunch of new features, including (but not limited to) the ability to create content queries with GraphQL, integration with various CMSs--including WordPress, Contentful, Drupal, etc., and route based code splitting to keep the end-user experience as snappy as possible.
-In this post, we're going to create a blog using gatsby and some of these new features.
+In this post, we're going to create a blog using Gatsby and some of these new features.
 Let's get started!

 ## Getting started